 Azure Information Protection client: Version release history and support policy

-Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2
+Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2

 The Azure Information Protection team regularly updates the Azure Information Protection client for fixes and new functionality.

-You can download the latest GA release version and the current preview version from the Microsoft Download Center.
-These versions are also included in the Microsoft Update Catalog (category: Azure Information Protection), so that you can deploy the client by using WSUS or Configuration Manager, or other software deployment mechanisms that use Microsoft Update.
+After a short delay of typically a couple of weeks, the latest general availability version is also included in the Microsoft Update Catalog with a product name of Microsoft Azure Information Protection > Microsoft Azure Information Protection Client, and the classification of Updates.
+This inclusion in the catalog means that you can upgrade the client by using WSUS or Configuration Manager, or other software deployment mechanisms that use Microsoft Update.

 Servicing information and timelines